josephg/egwalker-paper/reg-text.typ

 One way of solving this problem is to use _Operational Transformation_ (OT): when user 1 receives $italic("Insert")(4, \"!\")$ that operation is transformed with regard to the concurrent insertion at index 3, which increments the index at which the exclamation mark is inserted.
 OT is an old and widely-used technique: it was introduced in 1989 @Ellis1989, and the OT algorithm Jupiter @Nichols1995 forms the basis of real-time collaboration in Google Docs @DayRichter2010.

+// Seph: I'm not sure how much people care about the theoretical complexity of OT this early in the paper.
+Might be better to ground it in some real world benchmarking.
 OT is simple and fast in the case of @two-inserts, where each user performed only one operation since the last version they had in common.
 In general, if user 1 performed $k$ operations and user 2 performed $m$ operations since their last common version, merging their states using OT has a cost of at least $O(k m)$, since each of the $k$ operations must be transformed with respect to each of the $m$ operations and vice versa.
 Some OT algorithms have a complexity that is quadratic or even cubic in the number of operations performed by each user @Li2006 @Roh2011RGA @Sun2020OT.